b-steel/private-events/README.md

         - The attending people are listed, invited people are not listed
         - A host has the ability to edit the event

 While writing tests for the 'Create Event' page I started to run into some trouble tring to devise how I wanted the page to work.
 The question was how to allow you to invite (or set as a host) existing users - and a similar problem for the location of the event.
 The prompt for the assignment didn't have any info about this (plus the prompt is for Ruby / Rails), and I wanted the interface to be relatively intuitive.
-I settled on having a list of all users with buttons for inviting them.
+I settled on having a list of all users with buttons for inviting / making them hosts.
+After the user chose who to invite, an AJAX request is sent to the server to cache that information.
+I chose to cache the info since the actual event hasn't been created yet, so there's no event to associate the invites with in the database.
+I could have created a dummy event but this seemed simpler.

 The buttons would be tied to an AJAX request to add the user to the invited list.
 However, in my search for resources on how to do such AJAX requests I ended up on a tangent of learning some basic jQuery as well.
 Needless to say that took me some time to figure out, but ultimately I'm very happy with the solution.

 # TO BUILD
-clicking invite guests will bring up modal of all the users (no search, too complicated).
-Each will have a button for Inite or host or Uninvite or unhost depending.
-The button will toggle the info for that person and store the data in the cache

-when the event is created, pull all htat info from the cache and update the event, then clear out the cache

-- AJAX section
-    - get invite data
-        - class method .is_ivited or .is_inviteable
-    - get host data
-        - class method again
-    - invite person
-        - class method
-    - host person
-    - uninvite person
-    - unhost person
-    - attend
-    - un-attend
-- Modal section
-    - Add/Edit hosts (html)
-    - Add / edit invitations (html)
+toggle button when an invite has been accepted

+redirect after logout to the home page after a certain amount of time